 “Virtual reality” is one of those phrases that means different things to different people.
-For me, it is a reality removed from real-life interactions and identities.
+For me, it is a reality partially removed from real-life interactions and identities.
 Despite this remove, some of my closest friends are people I knew online first.
-Being a part of virtual communities has changed my life, and I wouldn’t have it any other way.
+Being a part of virtual communities has changed my life, and I am grateful for this every day.

 BBSes & DDials